Automattic/jetpack/projects/plugins/jetpack/readme.txt

 **Improved compatibility**

+* Block Editor: update all blocks to be fully compatible with WordPress 5.7.
+* General: Jetpack now requires WordPress 5.6, and is fully compatible with WordPress 5.7.
 * Protect: ensure that the blocked login page is fully compatible with the Robots API changes introduced in WordPress 5.7.

 **Bug fixes**